-We rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our intellectual property rights.
+We rely on a combination of patent, copyright, trademark and trade secret laws and contractual restrictions on disclosure to protect our intellectual property rights.
 These legal protections afford only limited protection.
 We have previously brought lawsuits against entities that we believed were infringing our intellectual property rights but have not always prevailed.
 Such lawsuits can be expensive and require a significant amount of attention from our management and technical personnel, and the outcomes are unpredictable.
-In 2014, the U.S. Supreme Court ruled against us in a case involving claims under one of our patents.
-There can be no assurance that evolving interpretations of patent laws in the U.S. and other countries will not limit the scope and enforceability and, therefore, the value of our patents.
 Monitoring unauthorized use of our services is difficult, and we cannot be certain that the steps we have taken or will take will prevent unauthorized use of our technology.
+We have licensed technology from the Massachusetts Institute of Technology that is covered by various patents and copyrights relating to Internet content delivery technology.
+Some of our core technology is based in part on the technology covered by these patents, patent applications and copyrights.
+These patents are scheduled to expire beginning in 2018.
+As the patents expire, we will no longer have the right to exclude others from practicing the technologies covered by them.
 Furthermore, we cannot be certain that any pending or future patent applications will be granted, that any future patent will not be challenged, invalidated or circumvented, or that rights granted under any patent that may be issued will provide competitive advantages to us.
 If we are unable to protect our proprietary rights from unauthorized use, the value of our intellectual property assets may be reduced.
 Although we have licensed from other parties proprietary technology covered by patents, we cannot be certain that any such patents will not be challenged, invalidated or circumvented.
 Such licenses may also be non-exclusive, meaning our competition may also be able to access such technology.